 Glanders (Burkholderia mallei)

 Glanders is an infectious disease caused by the bacterium Burkholderia mallei.
-Glanders is primarily a disease affecting horses, but it also affects donkeys, mules, goats, dogs, and cats.
-Although rare, laboratory workers and those in direct and prolonged contact with infected, domestic animals are at risk for infection.
+Glanders is mainly a disease affecting horses.
+It also affects donkeys, mules, goats, dogs, and cats.
+Although rare, lab workers and those in direct and prolonged contact with infected animals are at risk for infection.
 No naturally occurring cases of glanders have been reported in the United States since the 1940s.

 Transmission